-In 2020, the Summer Solstice takes place on 20 June, at 21:43 GMT/UTC.
-During the celestial annual journey of the Earth round the Sun, that is the moment when the Sun is at its furthermost point north of the Equator.
+During the celestial annual journey of the Earth round the Sun, the Summer Solstice is the moment when the Sun is at its furthermost point north of the Equator.

 The earth's tilt means that the sun's position varies by 46° during the yearly orbit.
 The northerly limit is known as the Tropic of Cancer and the southerly limit is the Tropic of Capricorn.